jiya11/GPSafety/README.md

   - Allow users to share their active path with friends/family in real-time.
 - **Global Crime Integration**
   - Expand safety feature beyond Toronto to other cities.

+# Academic Integrity Notice
+This project was created as coursework for ECE297 at the University of Toronto.
+The documentation is provided for reference only and are not licensed for use, modification, or distribution.
+All rights reserved.